florianbecker/LayoutVisualizer/cmake/README.md

 env.cmake
 Environment variables

-doxygen.cmake
+documentation.cmake
-Template for running doxygen - not yet usable
+Template for running doxygen

 find_package.cmake
 Overall find package to use these variables in other cmake files